 Indio is located in the Coachella Valley in Eastern Riverside County.
 Indio’s population grew in the late 19th century as a stop along the Southern Pacific Railroad and was the first city incorporated in the Coachella Valley in 1930.
 Today, Indio is home to more than 85,000 people and is the largest and fastest growing city in the Coachella Valley.
 Known as the City of Festivals™, it hosts the Coachella Valley Music & Arts Festival and Indio International Tamale Festival, bringing nearly 1.4 million people and $400 million of economic activity to the region.
-It has a median household income of $49,551, just under the average for other places in the Coachella Valley.
-68% of Indio's residents identify as Latino, and 27% of the population are immigrants — just higher than the Coachella Valley average.
+It has a median household income of $50,824, just under the average for other places in the Coachella Valley.
+66% of Indio's residents identify as Latino, and 25% of the population are immigrants - in line with the Coachella Valley average.

 Explore the visualizations below to learn more about demography, education, employment, housing and social connectedness in Indio and how the city compares to the state, county and other places in the Coachella Valley.

-The average household size in Indio is 3.10 people, higher than the average household size in the Coachella Valley (2.67).
-28% of the total 27,290 households in the city are made up of non-family households (individuals living alone or with non-relatives) — 10% below the average for the Coachella Valley.
+The average household size in Indio is 2.78 people, higher than the average household size in the Coachella Valley (2.54).
+36% of the total 37,734 households in the city are made up of non-family households (individuals living alone or with non-relatives) - 5 percentage points below the average for the Coachella Valley.

 Race & Ethnicity

-Just over 27% of Indio's population are immigrants, which is average for the Coachella Valley and the state of California.
-Select a community to the right of the chart to see how the size of its immigrant population compares to Indio.
-36% of Indio's immigrants are citizens, an average rate compared to other communities in the Coachella Valley.
+About 25% of Indio's population are immigrants, which is average for the Coachella Valley and just under the state of California.
+Select a community to see how the size of its immigrant population compares to Indio.

 Employment & Education